 At the federal level, numerous agencies impose cybersecurity standards through a variety of regulatory and enforcement mechanisms.
-For example, the Federal Information Security Management Act (and implementing guidance) establishes cybersecurity standards for federal government agencies and their contractors.
-Similarly, the Gramm-Leach-Bliley Act (GLBA) and the Health Insurance Portability and Accountability Act (HIPAA) (and implementing regulations and agency guidance) require entities in the financial services and health sectors, respectively, to employ technical, administrative and physical safeguards to protect customer information from unauthorised access or use.
-Several states have also enacted state parallels to the GLBA and HIPAA requirement.
-The Federal Risk and Authorization Management Program (FedRAMP) is a government-wide programme that provides a standardised approach to security assessments, authorisation and continuous monitoring for companies providing cloud services to federal civilian agencies.
+For example, the Gramm-Leach-Bliley Act (GLBA) and the Health Insurance Portability and Accountability Act (HIPAA) (and implementing regulations and agency guidance) require entities in the financial services and health sectors, respectively, to employ technical, administrative and physical safeguards to protect customer information from unauthorised access or use.
+Several states have also implemented financial or health sector cybersecurity requirements.
+Perhaps most notably, the New York Department of Financial Services (NYDFS) has issued cybersecurity requirements for financial services companies licensed under New York law.

-The Department of Defense (DoD) recently enacted a significant rule (revising an earlier interim version of the rule issued in 2015) applicable to companies that do business with the US defence community.
-The DoD regulation establishes prescriptive cybersecurity requirements as part of the Defense Federal Acquisition Regulations Systems (DFARS), and mandates the use of cybersecurity-related contract clauses in all DoD contracts other than contracts for commercially available off-the-shelf (COTS) items.
-These clauses are mandatory 'flowdown' terms to subcontractors at all tiers where the subcontractors' 'efforts will involve' so-called 'covered defence information'.
-The rule includes requirements with respect to security controls and cyber incident reporting.
-The Federal Acquisition Regulations (FAR) Council has also issued its own rule, which is intended to prescribe 'the most basic level' of safeguards for all acquisitions by any US federal executive agency, when a contractor's information systems may contain 'Federal contract information'.
+The Federal Information Security Management Act (and implementing guidance) establishes cybersecurity standards for federal government agencies and their contractors.
+The Federal Risk and Authorization Management Program (FedRAMP) is a governmentwide programme that provides a standardised approach to security assessments, authorisation and continuous monitoring for companies providing cloud services to federal civilian agencies.
+Provisions of the Department of Defense (DoD) Defense Federal Acquisition Regulations Systems (DFARS) mandate the use of cybersecurityrelated contract clauses in nearly all DoD contracts and subcontracts.
+The DFARS regulations include requirements with respect to security controls and cyber incident reporting.
+The Federal Acquisition Regulations (FAR) Council has also issued its own rule, which is intended to prescribe 'the most basic level' of safeguards for acquisitions by US federal executive agencies when a contractor's information systems may contain 'Federal contract information'.
 The FAR rule requires contractors to implement a set of safeguards that are a subset of those required under the DFARS rule.
-Like the DFARS rule, the FAR rule also excludes contracts for acquisitions of COTS items.

-For companies handling consumer data, the Federal Trade Commission (FTC), the main federal consumer protection agency responsible for enforcing the prohibition on 'unfair and deceptive acts or practices', frequently enforces minimum security requirements with respect to entities collecting, maintaining or storing personal information.
+The Federal Trade Commission (FTC) is the main federal consumer protection agency responsible for enforcing the FTC Act's prohibition on 'unfair and deceptive acts or practices'.
+Using this authority, the FTC frequently enforces minimum security requirements with respect to entities collecting, maintaining or storing consumer's personal information.
 In June 2015, the FTC issued 'Start with Security' guidance, which identifies the FTC's lessons learned from over 50 data security enforcement actions brought by the FTC since 2001.
 This guidance advises companies to incorporate a series of 10 lessons learned, ranging from authentication controls to network segmentations.
+In mid-2018, a federal appellate court vacated an FTC order issued against a company for allegedly 'unreasonable' security practices in violation of the FTC Act.
+The court held that the FTC's order had failed to direct the company to cease committing any specific unfair acts or practices and instead imposed only the general requirement that it maintain a 'comprehensive information security program that is reasonably designed to protect the security, confidentiality, and integrity of personal information collected from or about consumers'.
+Although the court avoided the broader issue of whether the alleged security failings constituted 'unfair' business practices under the FTC Act, the decision raised questions about parts of the FTC's prior data security consent orders and may cause the FTC to shift its approach for future data security enforcement actions.